 SUPPORT SERVICES — Works closely with the Command Center Support Services team to transport non-emergency injured participants to/from the hospital or back to camp.
 Also executes various support services responsibilities.
 This team is on call throughout the night.
 No medical background is necessary.
 Lift 10-20 lbs.
 4-5 team members.

-BUS LIAISONS — Each member of this team is assigned to a bus that transports walkers on the route to lunch and then to camp.
+BUS LIAISON — Each member of this team is assigned to a bus that transports walkers on the route to lunch and then to camp.
 Ability to lift spirits and have fun is required!
 Works closely with event staff and participants on the route.
 Assists bus driver hired to transport tired participants by acting as a navigator and communications assistant, and transports camp crews to camp.
 Lift 10-20 lbs.
 5-10 team members.

 ROUTE HYDRATION — Requires consistent heavy lifting.
 Loads and delivers water, sports drinks and ice to pit stops and grab & gos.
 Must be able to drive a 24’ truck (no special license needed, except a valid driver’s license).
 Redistributes supplies as needed, and picks up excess supplies as the route closes for the day.
 Lift 50 lbs.
 4-5 team members.
 Must attend drivers training session at the All-Crew Meeting.